Going to Europe from 1993

 Who we are

-AEGEE stands for Association des États Généraux des Étudiants de l'Europe and it is known as European Students' Forum in English.
-It is the largest trans-national, interdisciplinary student organisation in Europe.
-Established in 1985, AEGEE currently has around 13,000 members and almost 200 local branches (antennae) in university cities across Europe, including Russia, Turkey and the Caucasus, with a European board and head office in Brussels.
+AEGEE stands for Association des États Généraux des Étudiants de l'Europe and is also known as the European Students' Forum.
+It’s one of the largest transnational, interdisciplinary student and youth organizations in Europe.
+Founded in 1985 in Paris, today AEGEE has around 13,000 members in more than 160 European cities, including Russia, Turkey and the Caucasus, with headquarters in Brussels.

 AEGEE strives for a democratic, diverse and borderless Europe, which is socially, economically and politically integrated, and values the participation of young people in its construction and development.
-AEGEE is a secular, non-profit organization, not linked to any political party.
-All projects and activities are based on voluntarily work of its members.
-AEGEE empowers students and young people in Europe to take an active role in society by influencing political decision makers, and it creates a space for dialogue and learning opportunities.
+AEGEE is non-religious, non-profit organization that is not affiliated with any political party and whose projects and activities are conducted voluntarily by members of the organization.
+AEGEE empowers students and young people in Europe to take an active role in society.
+It creates a space for dialogue and learning opportunities.
+Moreover, AEGEE strengthens mutual understanding and brings Europe closer to students and young people.

 AEGEE creates a space for members of different backgrounds to meet and learn about cultural differences, in order to foster mutual understanding.
 AEGEE supports mobility and encourages young people to cross borders and make new friends, to break stereotypes and strengthen tolerance, respect and solidarity.

-AEGEE provides learning opportunities for the personal development of its members through non-formal education and informal learning.
-By participating in trainings courses, workshops, and active involvement in the organisation, our members improve their competences which are inmensely useful for their future lives.
+AEGEE provides learning opportunities for the development of its members through non-formal education and informal learning.
+By participating in trainings courses, workshops, and active involvement in the organisation, our members improve their competences (such as leadership skills, communication skills and team management) which will be useful for their future careers.

-Thematic projects, either local or international, are initiatives developed by members of AEGEE.
-They deal with current challenges in the European society, create awareness among young people and propose solutions from a student point of view.
-The outcome of this work has an impact in and outside of AEGEE.
+Thematic projects, both local and international, are initiatives developed by members of AEGEE.
+They deal with current challenges in the European society, create awareness among young people and propose solutions from a students’ point of view.

 Advocacy and Policy

-AEGEE gathers the opinions of European students and represents these to stakeholders through campaigns, lobby actions, conferences and its membership in bigger advocacy platforms.
-In addition, AEGEE informs students and young people about the impact European policies have in their lives and opportunities they offer.
+AEGEE gathers the opinions of European students and represents them towards stakeholders through campaigns, lobby actions, conferences and membership in bigger advocacy platforms.
+In addition, AEGEE informs students and young people about the impact which European policies have in their lives and opportunities they offer.

 Forum for Discussion

-AEGEE provides a space for young Europeans to discuss and exchange different points of view with a European perspective.
-This exchange of ideas occurs in all our activities but special importance is given to them in our Working Groups, conferences and General Assemblies (EPM and Agora).
+AEGEE provides a space for young Europeans to discuss and exchange different points of view from a European perspective.
+This exchange happens in all of our activities, but a special place for them is inside of our Interest Groups, Projects, Conferences and Statutory Events.

 Thematic Focus Areas 2017-2020